-All organizations must create individual accommodation plans for employees with disabilities who require it.
+All large organizations must document their processes for developing individual accommodation plans and create individual accommodation plans for employees with disabilities who require it.
 This includes accessible formats, communication supports, and any other accommodation that is to be provided.

 4. Return to Work Process.